Stitched Up Heart: Never Alone (2015–2017)

 After several years spent developing their sound, recording demos and playing in local clubs, in 2015 Stitched Up Heart was signed to Another Century Records, a division of Century Label Group.
 A new single, "Finally Free," was released in late 2015 and eventually reached No. 19 in America's Active Rock Radio Chart.
 A follow-up single, "Monster," co-produced and co-written by Marc Jordan and Mitchell Marlow was unveiled April 29, 2016 and Billboard.com premiered the song "Event Horizon" on June 3, 2016.
 The band's major label debut, the album Never Alone was released on June 17, 2016, and debuted in the Top 10 of both the Billboard Heatseeker and Hard Rock charts.

 In early 2017, the ensemble toured with American hard rock band Letters from the Fire.

 After two months off the road, Stitched Up Heart headlined a sell-out concert at The Knitting Factory in Boise, Idaho on Friday April 21, 2017, promoted by local radio station 100.3 The X.

-Darkness (2018)
+Darkness (2018–2023)

-In 2019 the band released the song "Lost" from their second album Darkness.
+In 2019 the band released the song "Lost" from their second studio album, Darkness.
 It features vocals by Sully Erna of Godsmack.
 It also contains the singles "Darkness" and "Problems".

-To the Wolves (2023)
+To the Wolves and Medusa (2023–present)

-On September 1, 2023, the band released their third LP To the Wolves.
+On September 1, 2023, the band released their third studio album, To the Wolves.
 Its lead single is "Possess Me".
 It also contains the songs "To the Wolves" (featuring Craig Mabbit from Escape the Fate) and "Immortal".
 They began a new tour with Escape the Fate, Destroy Rebuild Until God Shows, Points North, and Garzi a month later.
+On November 21, 2025, Stitched Up Heart released the single, "Sick Sick Sick".
+On January 6, 2026, the band announced their fourth studio album, Medusa which is set to be released on June 12, 2026, and at the same time released the single, "Glitch Bitch".
+On March 17, 2026, they released the single, "Cannibal".
+On April 21, 2026, they released the single "Beast".